Know how much holiday to give your staff

 For the purposes of calculating holiday entitlement, the statutory 5.6 weeks entitlement is split into 4 weeks derived from EU law, and an additional 1.6 weeks from UK law.
 This guidance focuses on the legal minimum entitlement of 5.6 weeks.
 Many workers have contracts that entitle them to additional paid holiday beyond this, known as contractual holiday entitlement.
 Workers and employers can agree to alter the terms of the worker’s contract, providing it does not go below the statutory minimum of 5.6 weeks.

 A worker has the same holiday entitlement, regardless of whether they are on sick leave, maternity leave, parental leave and adoption leave, and other types of statutory leave.
-A worker may request holiday at the same time they are on sick leave but cannot be required to take it while off sick.

 - require workers to take holiday